camunda/camunda-docs-manual/content/installation/full/was/manual.md

 # Required Components

-The following steps are required to deploy the Camunda BPM platform.
+The following steps are required to deploy the Camunda Platform.

 ## Camunda Shared Libraries

 The shared libraries include the Camunda engine and some utility JARs.
-The shared libraries must be visible to both the Camunda BPM platform as well as all process applications.
+The shared libraries must be visible to both the Camunda Platform as well as all process applications.

 The shared libraries can be found in the lib folder of the distribution: